Instructional and Information Systems (IIS)

 Instructional and Information Systems (IIS) provides core information technology support for public health faculty, staff and students.
 We collaborate with technology partners inside the school and across campus to ensure that our School is getting the best from technology.

 Instructional and Information Systems (IIS) provides many core IT services for the School.
 The most frequently used are listed below.
 Please contact us if you have questions or are seeking information about services that you do not find described here.
 Some departments, including biostatistics, epidemiology, environmental sciences and engineering, health policy and management and nutrition also maintain local IT services.
-Please check departmental web pages for more information.
+Please check the department web pages for more information.

 Audio/visual Equipment Checkout